-IMPORTANT: Always zero the instrument before spanning (don't span, then zero).
+Important: Always zero the instrument before spanning (don't span, then zero).

-5. In the PC software, click Calibration under the LI-7200 button.

-Verify that temperature and pressure sensors are working properly by checking their values in the dashboard.

-- 6. Click on the Manual tab and view the value of Z{co} (CO2 Zero). - 7.
+- 5. In the PC software, click Calibration under the LI-7500RS button.
+Verify that temperature reading looks OK by checking its value in the dashboard. - 6.
+Click on the Manual tab and view the value of Z{co} (CO2 Zero). - 7.
 Click the Zero tab.

-When the reading has stabilized in the dashboard, and the Gas Stability flag is green, click Zero CO2 to set the CO_2 zero.
+When the reading has stabilized in the dashboard, and the Gas Stability flag is green, click Zero CO2 to set the CO2 zero.